maxpou/mean-apispark-beer/readme.md

-# Beer app
+# :beer: Beer app :beer:

 I really want to learn MEAN Stack.
 But I want to do this step by step.
-So I've decided to proceed in 3 steps :
+So I've decided to proceed in 3 steps:

 1. AngularJS with a json file
-2. AngularJs + Web API (APISpark)
+2. AngularJs + Web API (by using APISpark)
 3. MEAN Stack (Mongodb, Express, AngularJs & Node.js)

 I also decide do work with beer, because it's funniest than contact, products, todo-task, ...